bagherilab/carcade_mapping_design_space/README.md

 The `scripts/` directory contains all the scripts used for analyzing the output of the simulations using [CARCADE v1.0](https://github.com/bagherilab/CARCADE).

 The `pipeline.html` file walks through the data processing and plotting pipeline used to analyze the output of the simulations.
 Sample plots are included for each plotting section.
-This file shows the process in full and python commands used to generate all outputs.
+This file shows the process in full and python functions and commands used to generate all outputs.
 Go to https://bagherilab.github.io/carcade_mapping_design_space/pipeline.html to view the published html page.

-The `pipeline_example.ipynb` file is a Jupyter notebook that walks through an example of the data processing and plotting pipelines used to analyze the output of the simulations.
-In order to run this example notebook, clone this repository and install the packages listed in the `requirements.txt`, then run the various sections of interest in the notebook.
-No sections within the notebook are dependent on one another as we provide the outputs of all sections and the required folder structure used in the notebook.
+The `pipeline_example.ipynb` file is a Jupyter notebook that walks through examples of the main components of the data processing and plotting pipelines used to analyze the output of the simulations.

 The `examples/` directory contains data files and figures used in the `pipeline.html` and `pipeline_example.ipynb`.
-More detail about the contents of this directory are described below.

 The `requirements.txt` file lists the package requirements for running this code.
-Additionally, code was run using Python version 3.6.8.

 ## Installation and running instructions